aneasystone/github-trending/README.md

 ## Html

+* 【2024-01-02】[FreeCAD / FreeCAD-library](https://github.com/FreeCAD/FreeCAD-library) - A library of Parts for FreeCAD.
+WARNING - This library is huge.
+It might take a long time to download and make the addons manager unresponsive for many minutes.
 * 【2024-01-01】[Carlettoh / NotebooksProcesamientoIA](https://github.com/Carlettoh/NotebooksProcesamientoIA) - Notebooks realizados durante la asignatura de procesamiento de imagen por IA
 * 【2023-12-31】[cipher387 / linux-for-OSINT-21-day](https://github.com/cipher387/linux-for-OSINT-21-day) - In this repository you will find sample commands and test files for each day of the course "Linux for OSINT.
 A 21-day course for beginners".
 * 【2023-12-31】[vishaltewatia / code](https://github.com/vishaltewatia/code) -